Master of Architecture

 Professional recognition

-The Master of Architecture is an Architects Accreditation Council of Australia (AACA) accredited academic qualification and sets you on the way to becoming a registered architect via any state registration board, such as the Architects Registration Board of Victoria (ARBV).
+The Master of Architecture is an Architects Accreditation Council of Australia (AACA) accredited academic qualification, setting you on your way to becoming a registered architect via any state registration board, such as the Architects Registration Board of Victoria (ARBV).

 Validated and recognised by the Board of Architects Malaysia (Lembaga Arkitek Malaysia) this course is included on their List of Recognised Architectural Programmes, giving you eligibility to register as a graduate architect with the Lembaga Arkitek Malaysia.